What is the future of packaging in a sustainable green economy?

 Catherine highlighted some key issues, for example:

-Did you know 300 million tons of plastic is produced every year?
+Did you know over 300 million tons of plastic are produced every year?
 Almost half of that is used just once and then thrown away.
 Plastic lasts for between 450 years to forever.

 Plastic food packaging is not designed to re-enter the system as a recyclable product as it’s contaminated with food.
 91% of all plastic ever produced has never been recycled anyway.
 With these figures it seems clear that single use plastic is simply the wrong material to be using for take-away food packaging.